 So you’ve done the Amalfi coast, and you’ve ridden Croatia.
 Well done, friend.
 But you know what’s better than overpriced Italian espresso and overcrowded center of Dubrovnik?
 The coast of Montenegro.
 Still relatively free of motorhome caravans and hordes of guided motorcycle tour riders, the coast of Montenegro is just as beautiful as the Amalfi or the Croatian Adriatic route but a lot quieter and more relaxed.
 Bonus: if you head inland, Montenegro has some breath-taking mountain routes and fjord-like scenery near the city of Kotor.
 Podgorica, the country’s capital, is an ideal place to regroup, change your oil, and sample the local cuisine while doing short day rides around it.

-Pro tip: before going, check that your motorcycle insurance covers Montenegro – this little Balkan country is sometimes overlooked by insurance companies.
+Pro tip: Before going, check that your motorcycle insurance covers Montenegro – this little Balkan country is sometimes overlooked by insurance companies.

 Sweden might be flat, but it isn’t boring.

 Sweden, the country of pea soup and pancakes, weird nostalgia for everything Americana, and the most tolerant folks in Europe, is also a fantastic destination for motorcycle road trip ideas.
 Why?
 Sure, Sweden doesn’t have much going on in terms of high mountain passes or anything resembling the Tail of the Dragon.
-What it does have, however, is stunning coastline, a patchwork of beautiful national parks and, well, Stockholm – the fairytale Scandinavian capital made up of dozens of islands.
-In the summer, the weather in Sweden is perfect for motorcycling, the locals are crazy about vintage American bikes, and the coastal routes are there for the exploring.
+What it does have, however, is a stunning coastline, a patchwork of beautiful national parks, and, well, Stockholm – the fairytale Scandinavian capital made up of dozens of islands.
+In the summer, the weather in Sweden is perfect for motorcycling, the locals are crazy about vintage American bikes, and the coastal routes are there for exploring.